dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 Production (2008-12-31):

+   * Version 3.29 Summary Table sort/search history implementation and addition of Query Bucket for query storage, organizing, and drops to plugins.
    * Version 3.26 Architectural modularization for core aspects relating to login and connection management.
 Date display formatting preferences selection.
 PNG image output of summary table display.